-The criminology of the Global South criticizes narratives predominant in the Global North based on analytical categories that are not necessarily applicable to the realities of criminal offenses and law enforcement in peripheral parts of the globe (Carrington, Dixon, Fonseca, Rodríguez Goyes, Liu, & Zysman, 2019.; Dimou; 2021).
+The criminology of the Global South criticizes narratives predominant in the Global North based on analytical categories that are not necessarily applicable to the realities of criminal offenses and law enforcement in peripheral regions of the globe (Carrington, Dixon, Fonseca, Rodríguez Goyes, Liu, & Zysman, 2019; Dimou; 2021).
 It also promotes alternate worldviews to address these issues in contexts of the Global South (Silva-García, Irala & Pérez-Salazar, 2020).
-However, the criminology of the South has been coy to point out deficiencies of the specific analytical categories used in the predominant narratives of the Global North, as well as to advance proposals to replace them with better suited categories.
+However, the criminology of the South has been coy to discuss in depth the specific deficiencies of analytical categories used in the predominant narratives of the Global North concerning international criminal offenses, nor has it offered alternatives to replace them with better suited categories.